-3 Empirical Implications
+2.7 Empirical Implications

-In this section, I derive the theoretical expressions for equipment share of capital, income per worker and investment rate.
-In the sections that follow, I will employ these relations to study the quantitative implications of trade for capital composition, economic development and prices of capital goods.
+In this section, I derive a theoretical expression for the equipment share of capital stock.
+In the sections that follow, I will employ this relation to study the quantitative implications of trade for capital composition.

-Throughout the rest of the paper, I set $\beta^E = \beta^S = \beta$.
-For a meaningful interpretation of the theoretical expressions that I derive in this section, we need to know the value of the elasticity of substitution between equipment and structures, σ .
-As outlined in section 4, the value of σ is such that $1 - \sigma < 0$.
+Throughout the rest of the paper, I set $\beta^E = \beta^S = \beta$ .
+For a meaningful interpretation of the theoretical expressions that I derive in this section, we need to know the value of the elasticity of substitution between equipment and structures, $\sigma$ .
+As outlined later in section 4, the value of $\sigma$ is such that $1 - \sigma < 0$ .

-Composition of Capital: To quantify the relationship between capital goods trade and capital stock composition, I derive an equilibrium relationship which connects the share of equipment in capital to country-specific productivity parameters for equipment and structures, and the pattern of bilateral trade.
+Composition of Capital: To quantify the relationship between capital goods trade and capital stock composition, I derive an equilibrium relationship which connects the share of equipment in capital to the country-specific productivity parameters for equipment and structures, and the pattern of bilateral trade.

-Rearranging (2) and using (1) for equipment provides the following expression for country i's home trade share for equipment:
+Rearranging (3) and using (1) for equipment provides the following expression for country i's home trade share for equipment: